 Once the body is rid of the toxins and chemicals associated with the substance, the individual is now beginning to stabilize physically.
 But the only way to effectively overcome addiction from any substance is to undergo a rehabilitation process.
 Rehab programs offer the therapy that will methodically teach the individual how to change the addictive behaviors that have become powerful habits.

 If the loved one is concerned about their reputation or job suffering due to the need for rehab, they should consider following the in-home detox with an outpatient rehab.
 The outpatient rehab provides flexible treatment hours, including evening therapy sessions, allowing the person to continue to work.
 If an added layer of support is needed while they are in rehab, sober living housing provides a drug and alcohol-free living space.
 In addition, attending A.A. or N.A. programs ensures anonymity as well.
 Recovery is possible, and privacy concerns will be honored.

 Kinkaid Private Nursing Care Coordinates In-Home Detox Services

-Kinkaid Private Care is a leading provider of concierge in-home nursing services, including private detox services.
+Kinkaid Private Care coordinates concierge in-home nursing services, including private detox services.
 The trained detox nurses are prepared to intervene with medical and psychological support as the detox processes progresses.
-Knowing how to help someone detox at home safely, Kinkaid’s private detox nurses will provide treatment as withdrawal symptoms emerge, peak, and subside, greatly diminishing the discomfort.
+Knowing how to help someone detox at home safely.
+An assigned private detox nurse will provide treatment as withdrawal symptoms emerge, peak, and subside, greatly diminishing the discomfort.
 The individual will safely complete the detox process in the privacy of his or her own home, reducing stress and ensuring this first step in recovery is completely discreet.
 For more information about how to help someone detox at home, please contact Kinkaid Private Care today at (877) 388-6373.